CSC207-UofT/course-project-newtapp/phase2/design_document.md

 - At the Interface Adapters layer are the controllers.
 (UserController is implemented and MessageController and ConversationController remain to be implemented)
 - At the Framework & Drivers are the database and the web interface.

+Throughout our project, Clean Architecture played a very useful role, as we moved and implemented additional funcionalities.
+Along the way,
+- Moving to SpringBoot: Clean Architecture meant we could largely plug in our existing back-end on top of SpringBoot's functionality
+- Implementing PostGres: The use of a gateway meant we could easily move from a mock databse to using PosgGreSql
+- Implemnenting our front-end using React: The structure of our code allowed us to build our front-end on top of our existing code.

 ## Design Patterns